-Alternative Narratives: alternative narrative to hateful and violent content
+Alternative Narratives: the alternative narrative to hateful and violent content

-Hatred and violence are manifesting through words online and through traditional media outlets; a phenomenon that may escalate online and offline hate speech, violence and even recruit with violent groups.
-This project is about empowering and mobilizing media people and creating an alternative narrative based on the national and regional context that is to support building community resilience and general culture of peace.
-The project aims to build the capacity, engage and mobilize of media personnel in Jordan through creating more Arabic alternative narratives in media.
+Hatred and violence are manifesting through words online and through traditional media outlets.
+A phenomenon that may escalate online and offline and in different formats; hate speech, violence and even recruits with violent groups.
+This project is about empowering and mobilizing youth and creating an alternative narrative based on the national and regional context that is to strengthen community resilience.
+The project aims to build the capacity, engage and mobilize youth in Jordan through creating and enriching alternative narratives from the region.

-Alternative narratives are needed to counter current paradigms which rely on intellectually wrong assumptions and perpetuate stereotypes which increase the risks of extremism, hate and violence and constitute obstacles to intercultural dialogue.
-Hence, the mission of the knowledge hub is to promote alternative narratives for reducing these risk and dismantle these obstacles.
+Alternative Narratives are needed to balance the current paradigms which rely on intellectually wrong assumptions and perpetuate stereotypes which increase the risks of extremism, hate, and violence and constitute obstacles to intercultural dialogue.
+The mission of the knowledge hub is to promote alternative narratives for reducing such risks and dismantling obstacles.

-Rising above stereotypes is not an easy task.
-They are enshrined in the popular culture, in the common discourse and sometimes even in the official discourse.
-They are so hard to counter because they are based on illusory correlations which simplify our representation of the world.
-In other words, stereotypes are intellectual shortcuts.
+Raising above stereotypes, racism, and discrimination is not an easy task as they are enshrined in the popular culture, in the common discourse and sometimes even in the official discourse.
+They are so hard to be balanced since they are based on illusory correlations which simplify our representation of the world.
+In other words, stereotypes, racism, and discrimination can be considered as intellectual shortcuts.